acwinters01/jammming/README.md

 # Frontend runs on http://localhost:3000
 ```

-If you decide to use a different origin (e.g. :4000), enable CORS on the backend or use a CRA proxy.
+If you decide to use a different origin (e.g. :4000), enable CORS support in the backend to allow requests from the frontend.

 <br>